thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

               └─────────────────────────────────────────
                            Codebase size
 ```

+Using automated tests, you can reduce the number of bugs in your projects by:

+- Identifying a bug before the make it to production.
+- Ensuring bugs that make it to production aren't reintroduced.
+- Preventing new bugs from being introduced when making a change.

 Additionally, writing code that adheres to an automated test can help you write better code.
 Code that's written to be easy to test is often easy to change.